Erich Kuby: Journalistic career

 After the war Kuby first rebuilt his parents' destroyed house in Weilheim.
-Then he was hired by the American military administration ICD (Information Control Division) in Munich as advisor.
+Then he was hired by the American military administration ICD (Information Control Division) in Munich as an advisor.
 He was given the task of awarding newspaper publishing licenses to trustworthy people.
 In January 1946 he took part in the founding of the magazine Der Ruf ("The Call").
 He was named its chief editor in 1947 after the dismissal of Alfred Andersch and Hans Werner Richter.
 However, in this role Kuby fared no better and, after a year, was also forced to leave.
 Nevertheless, he continued his journalistic career and founded his own publishing house, a step he later came to regret.
 In the following years he worked for the Süddeutsche Zeitung as editor.
 He then became a freelance contributor to many magazines such as Der Spiegel, Stern and Frankfurter Hefte.
 In his articles the "Nestbeschmutzer von Rang" or "top ranked fouler of his own nest" (according to Heinrich Böll) occupied a political position between parties and was an important opponent of German rearmament.

 Kuby was considered to be one of the most important chroniclers of the German Federal Republic.
 In the 1960s he became involved in the student uprisings.
 In the summer of 1965, the Kuby case made headlines throughout Germany when the then head of the Free University of Berlin forbade Kuby to speak at the university.
 Seven years earlier Kuby had criticized the use of the name "Free University" and therefore was not allowed to accept the invitation by AStA (General Students' Committee) to take part in a discussion panel.
 This led to massive protests by the student body.

 In 1965, Kuby wrote a six-part series for Der Spiegel titled "Die Russen in Berlin 1945" ("The Russians in Berlin 1945") and afterwards published it as a book while making extensive use of the then available sources in Eastern Europe.

-He always maintained a non-partisan point of view and was not afraid of criticism by like-minded people or former colleagues.
+He always maintained a non-partisan point of view and was not afraid of criticism from like-minded people or former colleagues.
 In 1983 and 1987 he wrote detailed critical analyses of Germany's past and present for the magazines Stern and Spiegel.
 With his war diary Mein Krieg, Aufzeichnungen aus 2129 Tagen ("My War, notes from 2129 days," 1975) Kuby presented an ordinary soldier's insider view of the Wehrmacht from 1939 to 1945.
 This first edition was not well received, perhaps because of its documentation of German collective responsibility for the excesses of WW2 and even WW1.